DiegoDerksen/diegoderksen.github.io/_posts/2024-04-23-Intune Auto-Update Google Chrome.md

 1. On the "Configuration" page you will find "Import ADMX" at the top of the page, click on this button
 1. Click on "Import"

-    Info Notice: We first need to import the Windows ADMX before uploading the Chrome ADMX .{: .notice--info}
+    **Info Notice:** We first need to import the Windows ADMX before uploading the Chrome ADMX.
+    {: .notice--info}

 ### Windows ADMX Import: